RestPack/restpack_activity_service/README.md

 **Work In Progress**

 This gem provides a service for managing lists of activities.
-It supports full text search, tagging, access control and paging
+It supports full text search, tagging, access control and paging.

 ## Development Setup